-The purpose of the Thoroughfare Plan is to develop a reference and guide document for projected transportation and right-of-way needs for the development of long-range transportation improvements.
-The Cooke County Thoroughfare Plan will be coordinated with other locally adopted planning documents within the County as well as those from adjacent counties.
-This Plan will identify current deficiencies in the existing thoroughfare network and guide the development of a comprehensive countywide thoroughfare system.
-Because the thoroughfare plan guides the preservation of rightsof-way needed for the development of long-range transportation improvements, it has far-reaching implications on the growth and development of urban and rural areas.
+The purpose of this Thoroughfare Plan is to develop a reference and guide for projected transportation and right-of-way needs and the development of long-range transportation improvements.
+The Cooke County Thoroughfare Plan was coordinated with other locally adopted planning documents within the County as well as those from adjacent counties.
+This Plan identifies current issues within the existing thoroughfare network and establishes a framework for long-term needs within the county.
+Because the Thoroughfare Plan establishes general alignment of system needs and guides the preservation of rights-of-way needed for the development of long-range transportation improvements, it has far-reaching implications on growth and development within the county.

 The thoroughfare network is one of the most visible and important public services for Cooke County residents because it is permanent and provides access to essential resources such as employment, goods, and services.
-Once constructed, they are hard to change and are the framework for county-wide growth and development.
-This long-term document will be a catalyst for private development in the County and inform decisions on transportation infrastructure needs, maintenance, and placement.
-The Plan will consider current conditions, stakeholder input, County goals and objectives, and other regional and state transportation plans.
+This plan document will serve as a guide to inform the decision-making process of the long-term transportation investments of the county.
+The Plan was based on an assessment of current conditions, stakeholder input, and other regional and state transportation plans.